 Though the finalization of your adoption won't occur until after the birth of the baby, there is some legal work you and your adoption professionals can begin to sort through once you've been matched with a pregnant person — being prepared on the early side can help your adoption go smoothly following the birth.
 Some of this legal work includes: documents that will allow hospitals to discharge the baby into your care, and others that will grant you the ability to make medical decisions prior to the adoption's finalization.

-What are the most common questions gay, bi and trans men have about adoption?
+The most common questions gay, bi and trans men have about adoption

 In our Learning Center you'll find video responses to the most common questions answered by our adoption experts, as well as access to pre-recorded webinars, previously published feature stories, and an-ever growing list of additional resources to help you become a dad through adoption.